Happy New Year to one and all from Turnstone Ecology!

 Whilst we can only really offer food sources for Waxwing by planting berry trees and bushes we can all do our bit for other species in hard winters such as this.
 Top tips for feeding birds and helping them through the winter can be found from the RSPB at www.rspb.org.uk/advice/helpingbirds/feeding/index.aspx.

 Just remember that by providing food and water in our gardens when times are hard we can often get better views of more secretive and scarce birds .
+Good luck for the new year, get those lists ticking over and enjoy the last few weeks of our winter visitors.

 Other interesting links on our wintering birds below: